flaxandteal/flaxandteal-website/content/pages/team.md

 ### Kamen Dimitrov | Junior Developer

-[Kamen](https://www.linkedin.com/in/kamen-dimitrov-a26a2492/) is our newest member of the team, joining us in 2022!
+[Kamen](https://www.linkedin.com/in/kamen-dimitrov-a26a2492/) is a recent addition to the team, joining us in 2022!
 He is currently studying Software Engineering in Sofia and has experience with Java, Python, Rust and Go programming languages.

 ### Kanika Miglani | Data Science & Analysis

-[Kanika](https://www.linkedin.com/in/kanika-miglani-538a06137/) has recently joined us to add to our machine learning and data science analytics skill-sets.
-Kanika has a Masters in Mathematics and Statistics from the Indian Institute of Technology and has an experienced background in Python and R.
+[Kanika](https://www.linkedin.com/in/kanika-miglani-538a06137/) joined us to add to our machine learning and data science analytics skill-sets.
+Kanika has a Masters in Mathematics and Statistics from the Indian Institute of Technology and is an experienced data analyst with a background in Python and R.

+### Vishak Pillai | Data Engineer

+[Vishak](https://www.linkedin.com/in/vishakhp/) joined our team in 2022 as a experienced mathematician, statistician and data engineer!
+Vishak has a background in statistical modelling and machine learning, and experience with Python and C++.